TusharGupta-Developer/React.js/Recocillation_Fibre/VirtualDOM_Reconcillation_Fibre/README.md

 - **Fiber:** Controls how the rendering work is broken into smaller units and scheduled.
 It ensures that even under heavy updates, the UI remains responsive.
 - **Reconciliation:** Detects the specific changes between the old and new VDOM, ensuring that only the affected parts of the real DOM are updated, improving performance by avoiding unnecessary re-renders.

+---

+# In small explanantion Virtual DOM, Reconciliation, and Fiber

+## 1. Virtual DOM
+- A lightweight copy of the real DOM in memory.
+- React updates the virtual DOM first instead of directly changing the real DOM.
+- Then it calculates the difference (diffing) and updates only the changed parts of the real DOM.
+- **Why:** Makes UI updates faster and more efficient.

+## 2. Reconciliation
+- The process React uses to update the real DOM efficiently.
+- React compares the new virtual DOM with the previous virtual DOM.
+- Only the differences (diffs) are applied to the real DOM.
+- Ensures minimal DOM manipulation, improving performance.

+## 3. Fiber
+- React’s reimplementation of the reconciliation algorithm (introduced in React 16).
+- Allows React to pause, resume, or prioritize updates.
+- Makes complex UIs smoother, handling animations, gestures, or large lists without blocking the main thread.

+---

+## In Summary:

+- **Virtual DOM:** A lightweight copy of the real DOM; React updates it first and then applies only the changes to the real DOM for faster UI updates.
+- **Reconciliation:** React’s process of comparing the new and old virtual DOM and updating only the differences in the real DOM.
+- **Fiber:** React’s algorithm to efficiently prioritize, pause, and resume updates, making complex UIs smoother.

+---

+## Quick Analogy
+- **Virtual DOM:** Your draft UI on paper.
+- **Reconciliation:** Checking what changed in the draft.
+- **Fiber:** Efficiently updating only the necessary parts without freezing the app.